Skip to content

 You can order items based on the value of a related field.

-For example, in our vehicles table, we have a location_id field that references the locations table.
+For example, in our properties table, we could have a main_image field that references the property_images table.

-In the Fields step of our select configuration, we used the Advanced mode to fetch the related name and type values of each location record:
+In the Fields step of our select configuration, we used the Advanced mode to fetch the related image_url and display_order values of each property record.
+Now, we can order our properties based on the display_order of its main image:

 Query referenced table in Supabase